 Logout Buttons on The Website

 Netsparker simulates the activities of the end user during a scan, navigating the pages on the site, filling out forms and clicking on buttons.
 This includes logout buttons for terminating the session on the site.

 In the Scope section of the New Scan screen, you can define the URLs you want to exclude.
 Netsparker has a set of pre-settings in the Exclude URLs with RegEx section to exclude words that may be related to logout.

-Although the default RegEx covers various logout and sign out expressions, it doesn’t cover pages such as disconnect.php.
-Therefore, Netsparker will visit those URLs and logout unless you exclude them manually.
+The default RegEx covers various logout and sign-out expressions; still, it doesn’t cover pages such as disconnect.php.
+Therefore, Netsparker will visit those URLs and log out unless you exclude them manually.

 Excluding Buttons Using the CSS Selector

 Since there isn’t a specific URL we can pinpoint here, we can use the CSS selector to exclude the buttons.

 How to Exclude Buttons Using the CSS Selector in Netsparker Enterprise

 - From the main menu, click Scan Policies, then the policy you want to edit.